 Who Can Join

-Percussion Chamber Music Ensemble is open solely to Instrumental Performance majors.
+Percussion Chamber Music Ensemble is open to Percussion Program majors only.

 José / beFORe JOHN5 - Aurel Hollo